Quantum Computing

 Latest Quantum Computing

-• Quantum computer
+• Quantum brain imagined

 The Quantum Record is a non-profit journal of philosophy, science, technology, and time.
 The potential of the future is in the human mind and heart, and in the common ground that we all share on the road to tomorrow.
 Promoting reflection, discussion, and imagination, The Quantum Record highlights the good work of good people and aims to join many perspectives in shaping the best possible time to come.
 We would love to stay in touch with you, and add your voice to the dialogue.